Shan-Mei/shanmeis-notes/journalling/hass.md

   <p>- Did the test.
 It was pretty easy, literally just what I did in the practice tests.</p>
   <h4>T2W7L4 - 8/6</h4>
   <p>- Started innovations project about the UN.</p>
+  <h4>T2W8L1- 13/6</h4>
+  <p>- We got our countries assigned to us, Elaine and I are doing Russia.
+Working through the general information page.</p>